rugbyprof/5443-Big-Data/6-Json_File_Processing.md

 $ wget http://107.170.214.232/nutrition.json
 ```

-- You can split `nutrition.json` if you like, or leave it at `65mb`.
+- You can split `nutrition.json` if you like, or leave it at `65mb`, but you must process the whole file.
 - Create a script called `process_json.py` and place it in `/var/www/html/BigData/redis`.
-- When I run your script, it should process `nutrition.json` and do the following:
-    - Remove any ill-formed lines or characters from the dataset.
-    - Display how many lines processed in total.
-    - Display how many lines not processed (illegal json ...
-I provided a function in class to identify this).
-    - Display the ratio of good vs bad lines.
-    - (___BONUS___) Display the illegal characters with the line number where it was found.
-    - (___BONUS___) Display how many characters removed.
-    - (___BONUS___) Display the list of unique characters removed (I think it's one).

 #### Installing Redis